Eareckson Air Station: World War II

 A second attack by B-24 Liberators was launched from Alexai Point and Shemya on 18 July.
 They found the weather over the northern Kuriles clear with unlimited visibility.
 The Katkoa Naval Base; Kashiwabra Army Staging Area and a nearby airfield were attacked.
 However, no hits were observed on the targets.
 The Japanese defenses were taken by surprise, with only five Mitsubishi A6M "Zero" and a few Nakajima A6M2-N "Rufe" float plane interceptors sent up which were unable to catch the retreating B-24s.
 After staging though Attu and Shemya for refueling, the B-24s returned to Adak AAF.
-Most importantly, aerial photographs were taken over the targets which were provided to intelligence analysists.
+Most importantly, aerial photographs were taken over the targets which were provided to intelligence analysts.
 The third attack on 11 August found the Japanese defenses prepared for the American bombers.
 B-24s from the 404th Bombardment Squadron and B-24s from the 21st Bombardment Squadron were met by intense anti-aircraft fire when they arrived over the Kataoka Naval Base and the Kashiwabra Army Staging Area.
 This time numerous bomb hits were observed on both targets and many aerial photographs were taken.
 About 40 Zeros were launched to intercept the Americans and in a 35-minute air battle, the B-24 gunners claimed four Zeros shot down, with one probable and four possibles.
 The Japanese managed to shoot down one B-24.
 Another B-24 diverted to Soviet territory and crash-landed at the airfield at Petropavlovsk on Kamchatka Peninsula.
 One airman was killed in the crash and the survivors were, at least officially, interned in the Soviet Union.
 At the time, the Soviets were officially, for strategic reasons, neutral in the war between the Japanese Empire and Western Allies; in order to maintain this neutrality, international law required Soviet authorities to intern any Western Allied personnel forced to seek refuge in the USSR as a result of operations against Japan.
 In reality, however, US aviators who made forced landings on Kamchatka were secretly returned to the United States, by way of a camp in the Kazakh SSR and Iran (which was under British and Soviet occupation at the time).
 The US aircraft involved were generally retained in the USSR.
 Over the next few years, dozens of US aircraft with mechanical problems and/or damage from by Japanese defenses were diverted to Soviet bases on Kamchatka – usually Petropavlovsk-Kamchatsky.
 By the end of 1944, several hundred US aviators had been interned in the Soviet Union.
 Some of the internees complained about their treatment in the USSR – including accommodation which, to the Americans, resembled prisoner of war camps, and their interrogation by Soviet officials.